It’s important for merchants to know about the fees for card payments, also known as ‘merchants fees’.

 The pricing structure of a merchant’s fees varies greatly and depends on the following:

-- Sales channel (above types)
+- Sales channel (EFTPOS machine, online, over-the-phone)

-- Payment provider and/or card processor
+- Payment provider or card processor

 - Size, type and risk category of your business

-- Type, card network and country of issue of the accepted card
+- Type, card network and country of issue of the card accepted

 eftpos fees are the lowest

 In many cases, eftpos merchant fees are just a fixed fee instead of a % rate, whereas other card schemes normally incur a percentage.
-If the eftpos fee is fixed, like 25¢, it works out cheaper for large transaction values.
-For small transaction values, like $2, a fixed fee would make a high proportion of the transaction.
+If the eftpos fee is fixed like 25¢, it works out cheaper for large transaction values.
+For small transaction values like $2, a fixed fee would make a high proportion of the transaction.

 - Visa and Mastercard have lower fees than American Express, Diners Club, Discover, JCB and UnionPay